Design-AILab/Eye-tracking-device/README.md

 ## Eye-tracking WebApp
 Integrate WebGazer.js into a Flask Framework.

+### Currently Working on:
+* Phase 1
+* Set up two buttons: Start and End
+* Start will start the webgazer and show prediction points
+* End will end the webgazer

 ## Goals
 ### Phase 1: Get webgaze.js working
 * Integrate webgazer.js into the flask webapp (single page)